craigpickles/Materialized-Views-with-CosmosDB-Change-Feeds/README.md

 # Materialized Views with Cosmos DB Change Feeds
-An example showing how materialized view can be kept updated in near-real time in a serverless environment using:
+An example showing how a materialized view can be kept updated in near-real time in a serverless environment using:
 * Azure Function
 * Cosmos DB